SigmaHQ/pySigma/docs/Backends.rst

 To implement a conversion for a new query language derive an appropriate backend base class from below and override properties or methods as required.

+Use the [Cookiecutter template](https://github.com/SigmaHQ/cookiecutter-pySigma-backend) to start a new backend.

 Concepts
 ********